eMCOS Hypervisor Enables Real-Time Processing with the Integration of Linux or Android.

 Robustness against malfunctions and malicious software

-eMCOS Hypervisor is designed to minimize the virtualization mechanism in eMCOS POSIX kernel space, and to perform most processing on the virtual machine monitor placed in the user space.
+eMCOS Hypervisor is designed to minimize the virtualization mechanism in the more privileged hypervisor and kernel space, and to perform most processing on the Virtual Machine Monitor placed in the user space.
 As a result, abnormalities in the guest OS and virtual machine do not cause catastrophic failures that lead to system wide crash.